 - To be considered a supporting company, a company has to make a minimum contribution.
 The oil and gas sub-constituency is required to contribute depending on market capitalisation USD 20,000 (MC<USD 5bn), USD 40,000 (MC: USD 5bn-USD 10bn) and USD 60,000 (MC>USD 10bn), and the recommendation for the mining companies is the same.
 Mining companies must contribute at least USD 15,000.
 All companies are encouraged to make greater contributions.

 - Following consultations in 2016, the constituency of implementing countries jointly proposed that each implementing country contribute an annual amount of USD 10,000 to the activities of the EITI International Management from 2017.
 This proposal was agreed by EITI Board in 2017.
-Contributions from implementing countries help support the costs of validation which are estimated to be around USD 70,000 per country.
-In 2017, funding was received from Chad, Guinea, Ivory Coast, Malawi, Mongolia, Papua New Guinea, Tajikistan, Timor Leste (USD 25,000) and Togo.
+Contributions from implementing countries help support the costs of Validation which are estimated to be around USD 70,000 per country.
+So far in 2018, funding has been received from Armenia, Burkina Faso, Dominican Republic, Guinea, Guyana, Ivory Coast, Papua New Guinea and Togo.

 - Supporting countries contribute financially, technically and politically.
 For a list of financial contributions in 2017, please see here.